How does Dr. Jim Stoppani Feel about the

-Read below to learn his opinion on how
+Read below to learn his opinion on how they stack up:

 Elastic resistance exercise, such as the use of elastic tubing equipment, has been used for almost a century (6).
 It originally was used as a fitness technique, but eventually progressed to be used as a rehabilitation device.

-All four of these properties are critical for the benefits offered by effective resistance-training programs.
+All four of these properties are critical for the benefits offered by effective resistance-training programs:

-Despite the similarities between elastic resistance and free-weight resistance, people would assume, due to the lightweight and “flimsy appearance of elastic resistance equipment such as elastic tubing, that free weights are clearly the better resistance equipment.
+Despite the similarities between elastic resistance and free-weight resistance, people would assume, due to the lightweight and “flimsy appearance" of elastic resistance equipment such as elastic tubing, that free weights are clearly the better resistance equipment.

-However, studies have shown that muscle activity and peak load during elastic-resistance exercise is similar to free-weight resistance exercise3,7.
+However, studies have shown that muscle activity and peak load during elastic-resistance exercise is similar to free-weight resistance exercise 3,7.
 This means that when comparing the same exercise performed with an elastic resistance device or with free weights, the amount of muscle fibers activated is similar and the amount of force provided by the muscle fibers is similar.

 Studies on elastic resistance training have also shown that programs using elastic tubing, elastic bands and similar devices increase muscle strength and muscle size and decrease body fat in a similar manner to free-weight training programs (1),(2),(4),(7),(9).

 In addition to the similarities that elastic resistance shares with free-weight resistance, there are several benefits that elastic resistance offers that free-weight resistance does not.

 One of the most important benefits of elastic resistance is that, unlike free weights, it does not rely on gravity to provide resistance.
 This increases its potential for use in more functional movement patterns that mimic both everyday activities and sport-specific activities.